atomisthq/docs/docs/automations/graphql.md

 # Working with GraphQL

-[GraphQL](http://graphql.org) is a powerful query language that let's you query and mutate your own data in the Atomist automation platform.
+[GraphQL](http://graphql.org) is a powerful query language that you use to query and mutate your data in the Atomist automation platform.

-Besides being a great query language, GraphQL provides great tool support based on strongly typed schemas as well as type generation for TypeScript and many other advantages.
+Besides being a great query language, GraphQL provides great tool support based on strongly-typed schemas, type generation for TypeScript, and many other advantages.

-The following sections will describe how to use GraphQL to query your data, subscriptions to get notifications when new pieces of data get ingested and lastly how to mutate data.
+The following sections tell you how to use GraphQL to query your data, how to use subscriptions to get notifications when new data is ingested, and how to mutate data.

 ## Accessing Data with GraphiQL

-[GraphiQL](https://github.com/graphql/graphiql) is a GraphQL client that provides assistance for writing your queries, and displays the shape of the resulting data.
-It also gives access to the documentation of the data model.
+[GraphiQL](https://github.com/graphql/graphiql) is a GraphQL client that helps you write queries and displays the shape of the resulting data.
+It also provides access to the data model's documentation.

 !!! note
-    If you're Mac OS user, it is easiest to install GraphiQL as stand-alone app from https://github.com/skevy/graphiql-app.
+    On Mac OS it's easiest to install GraphiQL as a stand-alone app from https://github.com/skevy/graphiql-app.

-After installation we need to configure the endpoint and authentication in GraphiQL.
+After installation you need to configure the endpoint and authentication in GraphiQL.

 To setup authentication, click on _Edit HTTP Headers_ and select _+ Add Header_.
-Now enter `Authorization` as _Header name_ and `Bearer <token>` as _Header value_.
+Enter `Authorization` as _Header name_ and `Bearer <token>` as _Header value_.
-Whereas `<token>` needs to be replaced by a GitHub personal access token with `org:read` scope.
+Replace `<token>` with a GitHub personal access token that has `org:read` scope.

 !!! note
-    GitHub personal access tokens can be created and managed over at: https://github.com/settings/tokens
+    Create and manage GitHub personal access tokens at: https://github.com/settings/tokens

 Next, enter `https://automation.atomist.com/graphql/team/<teamId>` as _GraphQL
 Endpoint_ replacing `<teamId>` with your Slack team id.
 See the Setup section on how to obtain your Slack team id.

-Now you can start to create some queries and explore the possibilities of the Atomist data model.
+Now you are ready to create queries and explore the possibilities of the Atomist data model.
 Don't miss the schema documentation on the right hand side of GraphiQL.